Towards Contextual Learning in Few-shot Object Classification

 \begin{relativet} The context is centered around the object.
 The context is not a neutral layout of things or properties near the focal object, nor is it a set of circumstances or an indefinite “background”.
 It is ordered and organized by its relations to the focal object, which co-determines what properties of the surroundings are relevant and thus part of the context. \cite{dohn2018concept} \end{relativet}

-We integrate this principle in our approach by proposing a Class-conditioned Context Attention Module (CCAM) such that our model can learn to attend to context elements that are relevant to the focal object in the training examples.
-Psychological studies showed that contextual cueing in humans improves object recognition in scenes, by capitalizing on the fact that most objects co-occur more often with certain objects and not others \cite{bar2004visual}.
+We integrate this principle in our approach by proposing a Class-conditioned Context Attention Module (CCAM) such that our model can learn to attend to context elements that are relevant to the focal object.
+Psychological studies showed that contextual cueing in humans improves object classification in scenes, by capitalizing on the fact that most objects co-occur more often with certain objects and not others \cite{oliva2007role}.
 But additionally, the relative role of context specifies that not all co-occurrences are equal \cite{dohn2018concept}.
-Fig. \ref{fig:headphones} shows an example of what is considered important by our model for learning the concept `headphones'.
-CCAM rightly focuses on concepts related to computers, while eliminating irrelevant co-occurrences such as `sticker'~(1.04\%), `switch'~(0.33\%), or `floor'~(0.06\%).
+Our experiments show that CCAM effectively weights discriminative contextual objects more strongly.

-In summary, our contributions are as follows.
-First, based on the supplementary role of context \cite{dohn2018concept}, we propose a Few-shot model that learns class representations grounded in contextual semantics.
+In summary, our main contributions are the following: \begin{itemize} \item We propose a few-shot model that learns class representations grounded in contextual semantics.